Secure telephone: Historically significant products

 Milcode also boasted significantly higher levels of security than previous secure telephones.
-The base model offered a proprietary encryption algorithm with a key length of 512 bits, and a more advanced model with a key length of 1024 bits.
+The base model offered a proprietary encryption algorithm with a key-length of 512 bits, and a more advanced model with a key-length of 1024 bits.
 Key exchange used a public key, based on Diffie-Hellman, as opposed to a plug-in datakey.
 A new key was generated for each phone call.
 Milcode was also able to encrypt fax and data and was electromagnetically shielded to NATO TEMPEST standards.

-Other products of historical significance are PGPfone and Nautilus (designed as a non-key escrow alternative to Clipper, now officially discontinued, but still available on SourceForge), SpeakFreely, and the security VoIP protocol wrapper Zfone developed by the creator of PGP.
+Other products of historical significance are PGPfone and Nautilus (designed as a non-key escrow alternative to Clipper, now officially discontinued, but still available on SourceForge), SpeakFreely, and the security VoIP protocol wrapper Zfone (developed by Phil Zimmermann, who wrote the PGP software).

-Scrambling, generally using a form of voice inversion, was available from electronic hobbyist kit suppliers and is common on FRS radios.
+Scrambling, generally using a form of voice inversion, was available from suppliers of electronic hobbyist kits and is common on FRS radios.
 Analog scrambling is still used, as some telecommunications circuits, such as HF links and telephone lines in the developing world, are of very low quality.